CITY of York Council has defeated a legal challenge that could have delayed York's Community Stadium project.

 The floor space taken up by the new screen alone was enough to make it a "substantial" change to the planning permission that had already been granted, he said.

-- Man arrested after York assault
+- Man arrested after cash and drugs found in car

 But Timothy Straker QC, acting for the council, disagreed.
 He said the council had approved plans for a multi-screen cinema and, after the amendment added another screen, it was still a multi-screen cinema, so the amendment was minor.